intelops/scsctl/README.md

  	- Buildah
   	- Podman
   	- Docker Build tool
+  	- Renovate
 - Integration with DB(s):
 	- ClickHouse
  	- Cassandra
 - Reports: (dependency packages and SBOM/gitbom reports)
 	- SBOM
 	- Report using Profiling tools Data
-	- Report using Falco security tool using it's run-time dependency tracking feature
+	- Report using Falco security tool using its run-time dependency packages tracking policy feature
 	- Unnecessary packages used in container image by observing the run-time usage
-- Automations:
+- Automation:
 	- Report unused packages with full details
-	- Remove unused dependencies from codebase
+	- Remove unused dependencies from the codebase
-	- Generate new container image with only used dependencies
+	- Generate a new container image with only used dependencies
-	- Update the versions of the dependencies based on where the packages are available (opensource or private arti-factory) and then generate new container image
+	- Update the versions of the dependencies based on where the packages are available (open-source or private arti-factory) and then generate a new container image.
+Use Renovate for this feature to update dependencies in applications, container images, K8s manifests, helm charts, k8s operators, etc.
-	- Generate new containers using Alpine as the first option for building less footprint images and [Wolfi](https://github.com/wolfi-dev) Linux as 2nd option for building distroless container images
+	- Generate new containers using Alpine as the first option for building low footprint images and [Wolfi](https://github.com/wolfi-dev) Linux as 2nd option for building Distroless container images
- 	- Scheduling feature for querying the dependencies data at different internals and consolidating the data to figure out what packages were used between the time duration set
+ 	- Scheduling feature for querying the dependencies data at different intervals and consolidating the data to figure out what packages were used between the time duration set
-  	- Leverage Dive, Skopeo & SlimToolKit to suggest rewriting the dockerfile with multi-stage docker build practices and best practices to optimize the container image and build container images using the Buildah or Podman, or Docker, which are added as plug-ins into scsctl
+  	- Leverage Dive, Skopeo & SlimToolKit to suggest rewriting the dockerfile with multi-stage docker build practices and best practices to optimize the container image and build container images using the Buildah or Podman, or Docker, which are added as plug-ins into this SCSCTL Tool
   	- Leverage integration & data from Trivy, Snyk, and Tenable to provide prioritization options to patch high, medium, and zero-day vulnerabilities only as & when required
+  	- Set SCSCTL as CI pipeline job
+  	- Send notifications on packages update and new container image build
+  	- Submit new PR/MR along with signed git commit when packages update in codebase is done
+  	- Build the new container image by using cosign keyless mode (preferred method to use)  or key mode

 ### Usage